ArmstrongSubero/PIC16-Projects/README.md

 ## License

-This project is licensed under the GPLv3 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact